IBM-Bluemix-Docs/compare-comply/formats.md

 For best results, use image files with a resolution of 300 DPI or higher.
 Using image files with a resolution under 300 DPI can result in non-optimal output.
 {: note}

-Compare and Comply methods that support images include the following.
+{{site.data.keyword.cncshort}} methods that support images include the following.

   - `/v1/html_conversion`
   - `/v1/element_classification`